 – Strong enough to sustain stress of not less than 200 pounds; and

 – Connected on each side to a guardrail system or wall

 When control lines are used, they must be no closer than 6 feet to the unprotected or leading edge of the building or structure and no more than 25 feet away from the building or structure edge.

 For workers who believe their workplace is unsafe or believe there are OSHA violations at their workplace, OSHA provides a toll-free number (1-800-321-OSHA).

-At Scott J. Sternberg & Associates, P.A., our workers’ compensation attorneys have substantial experience with accidents involving falls and lack of fall protection.
+At Sternberg / Forsythe, P.A., our workers’ compensation attorneys have substantial experience with accidents involving falls and lack of fall protection.
 If you have been seriously injured or have lost a loved one and need workers’ compensation help to obtain the benefits you deserve, contact us today online or at 561-687-5660 for a free initial consultation.